mgastner/cartogram-cpp/README.md

 .venv/bin/conan remote update conancenter --url=https://center2.conan.io
 ```

 The following command will detect your system's profile and set it up for you.
-If you already have a profile set up, this may yeild an error, in which case you may skip this step.
+If you already have a profile set up, this may yield an error, in which case you may skip this step.

 ``` shell
 .venv/bin/conan profile detect